 The good news is that diet, exercise, and a proactive healthcare plan can go a long way toward preventing diabetes or avoiding some of the serious complications that can result if you already have the disease.
 These complications include high blood pressure, heart disease, and stroke.

 The Role of Nutrition in Diabetes Management

-The American Diabetes Association has compiled a list of “superfoods,” which are foods packed full of vitamins, fiber and minerals that should be a welcome addition on everyone’s plate.
+The American Diabetes Association has compiled a list of “superfoods,” which are foods packed full of vitamins, fiber, and minerals that should be a welcome addition to everyone’s plate.
 Let’s take a look at some of these foods and how they can help you.

 Typically, you’ll want to avoid eating too many carbs and find flavorful alternatives to foods high in saturated fats (we’ve outlined a few of them below).